A10 Networks (NYSE:ATEN) Shares Up 3.7%

-A number of research firms have issued reports on ATEN.
-BWS Financial lifted their target price on A10 Networks from $17.00 to $20.00 and gave the company a “buy” rating in a research report on Friday, October 29th.
-Zacks Investment Research upgraded A10 Networks from a “hold” rating to a “buy” rating and set a $15.00 target price on the stock in a research report on Thursday.
+A number of research firms recently commented on ATEN.
+BWS Financial lifted their price objective on A10 Networks from $17.00 to $20.00 and gave the stock a “buy” rating in a research note on Friday, October 29th.
+Zacks Investment Research raised A10 Networks from a “hold” rating to a “buy” rating and set a $15.00 price objective on the stock in a research note on Thursday.

-The company also recently declared a quarterly dividend, which will be paid on Tuesday, March 1st.
+The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 1st.
 Stockholders of record on Tuesday, February 15th will be issued a dividend of $0.05 per share.
+The ex-dividend date is Monday, February 14th.
 This represents a $0.20 annualized dividend and a dividend yield of 1.49%.
-The ex-dividend date of this dividend is Monday, February 14th.
-A10 Networks’s dividend payout ratio (DPR) is currently 4.24%.
+A10 Networks’s dividend payout ratio is 4.24%.

-In other A10 Networks news, EVP Robert D. Cochran sold 2,838 shares of the business’s stock in a transaction that occurred on Monday, January 31st.
-The stock was sold at an average price of $14.59, for a total value of $41,406.42.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, major shareholder Summit Partners L. P sold 700,000 shares of the business’s stock in a transaction that occurred on Tuesday, December 7th.
-The shares were sold at an average price of $15.05, for a total value of $10,535,000.00.
+In related news, major shareholder Summit Partners L. P sold 700,000 shares of the company’s stock in a transaction on Tuesday, December 7th.
+The stock was sold at an average price of $15.05, for a total transaction of $10,535,000.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Dhrupad Trivedi sold 25,120 shares of the company’s stock in a transaction on Monday, December 6th.
+The stock was sold at an average price of $14.62, for a total value of $367,254.40.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 762,174 shares of company stock worth $11,436,276.
-Company insiders own 23.73% of the company’s stock.
+In the last 90 days, insiders have sold 762,174 shares of company stock valued at $11,436,276.
+Corporate insiders own 23.73% of the company’s stock.

-A number of institutional investors and hedge funds have recently modified their holdings of ATEN.
-First Trust Advisors LP lifted its stake in A10 Networks by 62.3% in the fourth quarter.
-First Trust Advisors LP now owns 3,707,414 shares of the communications equipment provider’s stock valued at $61,469,000 after buying an additional 1,423,153 shares during the period.
-JPMorgan Chase & Co. increased its holdings in shares of A10 Networks by 370.2% during the second quarter.
-JPMorgan Chase & Co. now owns 1,078,065 shares of the communications equipment provider’s stock valued at $12,139,000 after acquiring an additional 848,779 shares in the last quarter.
-MESIROW FINANCIAL INVESTMENT MANAGEMENT Equity & Fixed Income increased its holdings in shares of A10 Networks by 386.1% during the fourth quarter.
-MESIROW FINANCIAL INVESTMENT MANAGEMENT Equity & Fixed Income now owns 741,108 shares of the communications equipment provider’s stock valued at $12,288,000 after acquiring an additional 588,658 shares in the last quarter.
-Vanguard Group Inc. increased its holdings in shares of A10 Networks by 11.6% during the second quarter.
-Vanguard Group Inc. now owns 5,376,131 shares of the communications equipment provider’s stock valued at $60,535,000 after acquiring an additional 558,820 shares in the last quarter.
-Finally, Allspring Global Investments Holdings LLC bought a new stake in shares of A10 Networks during the fourth quarter valued at approximately $8,660,000.
-80.65% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors have recently made changes to their positions in ATEN.
+First Trust Advisors LP grew its holdings in A10 Networks by 62.3% during the fourth quarter.
+First Trust Advisors LP now owns 3,707,414 shares of the communications equipment provider’s stock worth $61,469,000 after buying an additional 1,423,153 shares in the last quarter.
+JPMorgan Chase & Co. grew its stake in A10 Networks by 370.2% in the 2nd quarter.
+JPMorgan Chase & Co. now owns 1,078,065 shares of the communications equipment provider’s stock valued at $12,139,000 after purchasing an additional 848,779 shares during the period.
+MESIROW FINANCIAL INVESTMENT MANAGEMENT Equity & Fixed Income grew its stake in A10 Networks by 386.1% in the 4th quarter.
+MESIROW FINANCIAL INVESTMENT MANAGEMENT Equity & Fixed Income now owns 741,108 shares of the communications equipment provider’s stock valued at $12,288,000 after purchasing an additional 588,658 shares during the period.
+Vanguard Group Inc. grew its stake in A10 Networks by 11.6% in the 2nd quarter.
+Vanguard Group Inc. now owns 5,376,131 shares of the communications equipment provider’s stock valued at $60,535,000 after purchasing an additional 558,820 shares during the period.
+Finally, Allspring Global Investments Holdings LLC bought a new position in A10 Networks in the 4th quarter valued at $8,660,000.
+Institutional investors and hedge funds own 80.65% of the company’s stock.

 A10 Networks, Inc engages in the provision of application networking solutions that help organizations ensure that their data center applications and networks remain available, accelerated, and secure.
 It offers cloud storage, enterprise solutions, security products, data center, application delivery, load balancing, and distributed denial of service protection.